An Analysis of the Impact of Gold Open Access Publications in Computer Science: Overall CS Publication Trends

 Whereas the increase in publication output and bibliography sizes is generally known, the increase in author count is somewhat surprising.
 Wu \emph{et al.} have shown that there has been a shift towards larger research teams in recent years \cite{wu2019large}.
 However, they also show that new ideas are likely to come from small teams, with the work from larger teams being more incremental.
 So, a move to larger author counts does not necessarily benefit science.

 We expect the average number of authors on papers to vary widely across disciplines, but there is no obvious reason for this authorship growth in Computer Science.
 It may be due to a move towards multi-disciplinary research or larger research groups, which may be characteristic of modern CS research.
+It may be due to increased collaboration between academic and industry partners.

-As data-driven methods have significantly impacted the nature of science across many disciplines, it may be natural to find computer science authors as additional members of publication teams, with CS papers including scientists from other domains.
+As data-driven methods have significantly impacted the nature of science across many disciplines, it may be natural to find computer science authors as additional members of publication teams, with CS papers including scientists from other domains or from industry.
 This will continue as artificial intelligence and machine learning will likely play an increasingly important role in future research across all disciplines.

 At the same time, if a `valid' number of authors on a paper in 2000 is two, is an average of four in 2023 equally valid?
 Almost all publishers and research institutions have guidelines on co-authorship \cite{osborne2019authorship}.
 As a general principle, co-authors should make a significant intellectual contribution to the work.
 If the co-authorship count increases, is this principle being observed?
 If not, why might the primary authors be willing to share authorship with others if their intellectual contribution does not merit it?
 One possible explanation is that it reflects a desire to influence the future citation count of published papers \cite{wu2019large}.
 If self-citation increases citations, then the more co-authors, the more co-author-level self-citations.